ethereum/EIPs/SCCP/sccp-77.md

 - 1inch.exchange's 1INCH
 - Bancor's BNT

-This SCCP furher provides for removing from sDEFI:
+This SCCP further provides for removing from sDEFI:

 - Wrapped version of Nexus Mutual, wNXM